saadayazzzz/SaadAyaz_ML/README.md

 ## Dataset Split

 The code splits the STL-10 dataset into training, validation, and test sets.
 By default, it uses 80% of the data for training and 20% for validation.
 The test set is separate and used for evaluating the model's final performance.

+# Note
+I have saved the Model "Resnet50" only the weights.
 =================================================================================================================================================================

 # Question No.3